schwallergroup/saturn/README.md

-# Saturn: Sample Efficient Generative Molecular Design using Memory Manipulation
+# Saturn: Sample-efficient Generative Molecular Design using Memory Manipulation

 ![Saturn Logo](saturn.jpeg)

-Note: contains far fewer capabilities compared to REINVENT 4.
-The purpose of this repository is a minimal implementation of Augmented Memory, Hallucinated Memory, and Beam Enumeration with a focus only on small molecule generation. g

-Curriculum learning

-Need to be able to:
-1. pre-train
-2. just sample
-3. run RL
-4. run CL

-Lightning support for pre-train, RL, CL
+Saturn is a language model based molecular generative design framework that is focused on **sample-efficient *de novo* small molecule design**.

+In the **experimental_reproduction** sub-folder, prepared files and checkpoint models are provided to reproduce the experiments.